h-milz/wireless-gk/README.md

 The sender will have to be connected to the guitar's GK pickup by a short GK cable, and the receiver to the synth.
 The shortest pre-manufactured GK cables I've seen so far (on eBay) were 2 m but maybe I'll find even shorter ones.
 On the other hand, soldering 1 m stubs should not be a major hassle albeit somewhat fiddly.
 But I did that 20 years ago by cutting 5m cables and soldering a second 13-pin male connector at each half and I'm still alive.

+## Sequence of Events

+ * 2024-05-05: ordered two ESP32-C6 DevKits, a TI PCM1808 ADC and a TI PCM5102 DAC breakout board each

 # Copyright and Licensing